nodejs/i18n/content/v8.x/en-US/doc/api/http2.md

 -->

-The `'sessionError'` event is emitted when an `'error'` event is emitted by an `Http2Session` object.
-If no listener is registered for this event, an `'error'` event is emitted.
+The `'sessionError'` event is emitted when an `'error'` event is emitted by an `Http2Session` object associated with the `Http2Server`.

 #### Event: 'streamError'
 <!-- YAML
 added: v8.5.0
 -->

-* `socket` {http2.ServerHttp2Stream}

-If an `ServerHttp2Stream` emits an `'error'` event, it will be forwarded here.
+If a `ServerHttp2Stream` emits an `'error'` event, it will be forwarded here.
 The stream will already be destroyed when this event is triggered.

 #### Event: 'stream'